 3. Obligation to be the life of the party and everyone’s friend.

-The point is to network and learn and cultivate relationships; but you won’t vibe with everyone and everyone doesn’t have something to give to you and that’s ok.
+The point is to network and learn and cultivate relationships at a blogger conference; but you won’t vibe with everyone and everyone doesn’t have something to give to you and that’s ok.
 If someone didn’t follow you back or follow up after you had the longest conversation about blog analytics and working together; that’s ok too.

 THE GEMS I TOOK FROM BLOGALICIOUS 9